 There are several opportunities for employment within your hall as well.
 Each hall has scholarship, work-study, and institutionally paid employment opportunities available.
-Possible options for work include, but are not limited to: Residence Hall Desk Attendant; Clerical workers in the Residence Life Office; and student worker positions.
-Student Advisors (SA) and Community Coordinator (CC) positions are additional opportunities.
+Possible options for employment include: residence hall desk attendant; clerical workers in the Residence Life office; and other student worker positions.
+Student Advisor (SA) and Community Coordinator (CC) positions are additional opportunities.
 Working for Residence Life provides the convenience of living close to where you work, as well as providing a flexible schedule.
 Talk to your Student Advisor when you arrive on campus for more information.
 Applications for these jobs as well as other oncampus employment are available online.